Maastricht Day Trip – How to Spend One Day in this Charming Dutch Town

 There are so many reasons why Maastricht should be on your travel bucket list.
 From its stunning architecture to its lively atmosphere and year-round festivals.

 As you walk across the bridge, you can’t help but feel a sense of awe at the stunning views of the city and the river below.
-The bridge is not only a functional crossing point connecting Old Town to a residential neighbourhood but also is a beloved landmark that has been featured in countless photographs.
+The bridge is not only a functional crossing point connecting Old Town to a residential neighbourhood but also is a beloved landmark that has been featured in countless photographs that make Maastricht instantly recognizable.

 The Basilica of Saint Servatius is an impressive church dating back to the 4th century and is dedicated to Saint Servatius, the first bishop of Maastricht.

-- Opening hours: open Monday to Saturday 11 am to 4 pm
+- đź•™ Monday to Saturday 11 am to 4 pm

-Calling all book lovers!
-Simply a must visit is the Dominicanen bookstore.
-Housed in a stunning 13th-century church, this one-of-a-kind bookstore is a true paradise for anyone who appreciates, well books!
+Calling all book lovers, you’re going to want to add this to your Maastricht itinerary!
+The Dominicanen bookstore is housed in a stunning 13th-century church, this one-of-a-kind bookstore is a true paradise for anyone who appreciates, well books!

 Under the backdrop of the soaring ceilings, intricate stained-glass windows are the towering bookshelves filled with volumes on every imaginable subject.
 It’s no wonder that this bookstore has been named one of the most beautiful in the world.